 By all means enjoy these unedited chapters, uploaded two years ago prior to the book being edited.
 The trilogy now been completely overhauled and published in an electronic format.

-And costs only 99c, downloaded directly onto your smartphone or tablet; it's much easier reading and a whole heap cheaper.
-You will need to download the free Kindle app.
+And it costs only 99c, downloaded directly onto your smartphone or tablet; it is much easier reading and a whole heap cheaper.
+You will need the free Kindle app.

 ‘Does everything in life have to make sense,’ answered Janet, sighing.
 ‘My sister asked me exactly the same question.
-It’s just a name that came into my head, and I like it!’
+It is just a name that came into my head, and I like it.’

 ‘Santie, I am the one who is pregnant.
 This is my baby!
 I have to make these decisions.’

 ‘No so, Janet.
 We are a couple now.
 We have made commitments to each other, and we share the responsibility for decision-making.
 You’ve been saddled with this baby, and it’s coming between us.’

 ‘This baby, as you call him, is only coming between us because you are becoming over-bearing.
 You want to make all the decisions.’

 ‘No buts,’ Janet interjected.
 ‘I didn’t ask for this baby but now I’m going to make the best of it.
 I am not going to snuff out this little life, even if you, and Napoleon, and that damned psycho all think I am crazy.
 Maybe I am!’

 ‘It’s a mistake, Janet.
 You are making the wrong decision!’